azhao1981/statsd/docs/metric_types.md

 Note:

-This implies you can't explicitly set a gauge to a negative number without first setting it to zero.
+This implies you can't explicitly(明确地) set a gauge to a negative number without first setting it to zero.

 Sets